sagemathinc/cocalc-doc/source/teaching-create-course.rst

      :width: 100%
      :align: center

-.. index:: Course; multiple courses in same project
+.. index:: Courses; multiple courses in same project
 .. note::

     You may have more than one course file in a single project, as is explained in the next section.
 Be aware that that any account you add as a TA to the project will have access to course files and student work for **all** courses in that project.

-.. index:: Course; split into sections
+.. index:: Courses; split into sections

 Split course into multiple groups
 -------------------------------------